 Thais don't tend to be self-starters or very creative people (except at humorous things).
 There aren't many inventions in the world from Thailand.
 While some products are improved here, many others are just made more cheaply which includes cutting corners on quality.

 Discipline must be maintained in a workplace.
 What tends to work best is constant auditing whereby they know they are being audited, and a little bit of fear of the big boss.
-Not too much fear or they will go crazy and leave, but not too much fear or "when the cat's away, the mice will play."
+Not too much fear or they will go crazy and leave, but not too little fear or "when the cat's away, the mice will play."
 Be firm, yet polite.
 To be respectable, you should be respectful.